 Certain urban neighborhoods in Sacramento are losing ground in economic security, which impacts the social and economic health of the region.
-Addressing a multi-faceted and complicated basic need systems requires a collaborative, community-wide, data-driven, systematic response that Valley Vision is uniquely equipped to deliver.
-That’s why Valley Vision’s Board of Directors approved a new Urban Jobs Initiative to tackle the problems associated with concentrated poverty in the region.
-With a 10-year time horizon, our commitment to upend economic insecurity in Sacramento’s most vulnerable neighborhoods is Valley Vision’s first self-initiated, decade-long program of work.
+Addressing a multi-faceted and complicated basic need systems requires a collaborative, community-wide, data-driven, and systematic response that Valley Vision is uniquely equipped to deliver.
+Valley Vision’s Board of Directors approved a new Urban Jobs Initiative in 2017 to tackle the problems associated with concentrated poverty in the region.
+With a 10-year time horizon, our commitment to upend economic insecurity in Sacramento’s most vulnerable neighborhoods is Valley Vision’s first self-initiated program of work.

 What is the goal?

-Reduce poverty within neighborhoods that are affected by concentrated poverty.
+Reduce poverty within neighborhoods that are affected most by concentrated poverty.

 Why is this important?